syntacticNaCl/wordpress-helpers/readme.md

 This plugin must be installed to the must-use plugins directory, ```wp-content/mu-plugins```, by default, so that the WordPress extensions provided by this package are loaded *before* regular plugins.

-Currently, composer assets must be installed manually.
+Currently, composer packages must be installed manually via the ```composer install``` command from the installation directory.
+An exception will be thrown if composer packages are not found at runtime.

+## Goal

+The goal of this package is to provide a set of extensible web assets that expedite WordPress development, reducing code overhead for common data modelling tasks in WordPress.

 ## Features

-+ Custom, non-colliding implementation of Twitter Bootstrap hooked into WordPress administration screens.
++ A highly customizable SASS Bootstrap configuration integration hooked into WordPress administration screens.
++ Adds the ability to relate posts types in a 1:1, non-hierarchical via a new posts_pivot database table; think post types as taxonomies.
++ A modularized view system utilizing [Laravel's](https://laravel.com/) with a hierarchical template inheritance model that can be hooked or overridden from plugins and themes.
 + Extensible PHP classes wrapping various WordPress functions and methods for easily implementing or hooking:
   + custom post types
+  + post meta
   + metaboxes
-  + quick editor
-  + eloquent post meta
-+ Adds the ability to relate posts types in a 1-1, non-hierarchical via a new posts_pivot database table.
++ A custom input/output module (in progress)

 ## PHP Classes